Expand your organization into Norwaywithout a Norwegian entity

 However, as with any country, Norway can present some difficulties for foreign businesses.
 The language barrier is an obvious factor, but businesses should also consider the complex and wide-reaching Norwegian labor laws that dictate employment protocols.

-At New Horizons, we specialize in helping organizations expand internationally, including into Norway.
+At Horizons, we specialize in helping organizations expand internationally, including into Norway.
 Our professional employer organization (Norway PEO), employer of record, and payroll outsourcing services provide everything necessary to expand your business into Norway, whether or not you have registered an entity there already.

 Our in-house recruitment team can also source, recruit, and onboard your local workforce, as well as handling any ongoing HR administration.
 Our dedicated team will provide everything you need to expand into Norway as efficiently as possible and can potentially save you thousands in expansion costs.